- American Art Collector, August 2019

 Oct.
 2014

-Interviewed in the September 2014 issue of L'Artiste Magazine - view full article
+Interviewed in the September 2014 issue of L'Artiste Magazine - view full

 "Earlier this year, one of [Cone's] paintings was chosen for the cover of the German edition of Haruki Murakami's novel South of the Border, West of the Sun.
 Murakami writes in the book, 'Sometimes when I look at you, I feel I'm gazing at a distant star.
 It's dazzling, but the light is from tens of thousands of years ago.
 Maybe the star doesn't even exist any more.
 Yet sometimes that light seems more real to me than anything.'
 Cone's paintings have that same immediacy and distance." — view full article